denten-books/plain-text/2-device.md

 automated and disembodied agency, from artificially intelligent personal assistants to market trading algorithms, worry contemporary scientists, legislators, and philosophers.
-What looks like a book today indeed takes on the functions of a gun and a trigger.
+What looks like a book today indeed takes on the functions of a gun and trigger.
 Electronic books read on mobile phones, tablets, and personal computers comprise a part of the same digital framework that powers drones and aircraft carriers.
 Today, computers in the service of the world's largest purveyors of literature are also used by air traffic